Smarter Marketing Starts Here - Get the CMO's AI Guide

 While managing vast amounts of digital assets can be a challenge all by itself, the environmental impact of these practices is often an afterthought.
 In this article, we’ll explore why digital activities are resource-intensive, how they contribute to environmental degradation, and what you can do about it.
 From energy-efficient data storage and paperless workflows to cloud-based DAM systems and user education, discover how adopting sustainable digital practices not only benefits your business but also reduces your carbon footprint on the planet as a whole.

-Digital asset management (DAM) is the art of meticulously organizing, storing, and accessing digital media while managing permissions and licenses.
-The total amount of data created, captured, and stored digitally continues to grow at unprecedented rates and is expected to reach 181 zettabytes by 2025.
-To put that figure into perspective, it’s akin to filling over 90 billion standard 2TB hard drives.
+Digital asset management (DAM) is the meticulous art of organizing, storing, and accessing digital media while managing permissions and licenses.
+The total amount of data created, captured, and stored digitally continues to grow at unprecedented rates.
+Digital media accounts for a significant chunk of this figure.

-This realization has spurred the creation of more energy-efficient and eco-friendly DAM solutions.
-Rethinking storage, access, and management of digital assets can greatly diminish our digital carbon footprint.
-Strategies range from adopting cloud storage and virtual servers to leveraging sustainable energy sources, all aimed at reducing the environmental impact without sacrificing efficiency.
+• The Solution: This realization has spurred the creation of more energy-efficient and eco-friendly DAM solutions.
+Strategies, ranging from adopting cloud storage to leveraging sustainable energy sources, are all aimed at reducing the environmental impact without sacrificing efficiency.

 Images%20 %20Security%20and%20Compliance%20in%20DAM%202